nervosnetwork/docs.nervos.org/website/docs/basics/tools.md

 Now Neuron Wallet has bundled a CKB Mainnet node and configured to connect to the CKB Mainnet.
 After installation, as you open the Neuron Wallet, the bundled Mainnet node will run.

 You can also run a CKB node yourself and launch Neuron wallet, then Neuron will NOT start the bundled node, but connects to your node instead.
-You may refer to [Neuron Waller Guide](guides/crypto%20wallets/neuron) for more details.
+You may refer to [Neuron Wallet Guide](https://docs-old.nervos.org/references/neuron-wallet-guide) for more details.

 ## CKB-Explorer